daytonaio/daytona/README.md

 ## Why Daytona?
 Daytona is a radically simple open source development environment manager.

-Setting up development environments has become increasingly challenging over time, especially when aiming to set up remotely, where the complexity increases by a order of magnitude.
+Setting up development environments has become increasingly challenging over time, especially when aiming to set up remotely, where the complexity increases by an order of magnitude.
 The process is so complex that we've compiled a [comprehensive guide](https://www.daytona.io/dotfiles/diy-guide-to-transform-any-machine-into-a-codespace) detailing all the necessary steps to set one up—spanning __5,000 words__, __7 steps__, and requiring anywhere from 15 to __45 minutes__.

 This complexity is unnecessary.